Shelford, Victoria

-Shelford is a rural locality in Victoria, Australia.
+Shelford is a town in Victoria, Australia.
 The locality is in the Golden Plains Shire near the regional city of Geelong and 106 km west of the state capital, Melbourne.

 Shelford is nestled in a valley divided by the Leigh River, Golf Hill Station was established in 1836 on the river banks.
+In 1839 George Russell bought land from the crown to move his HQ to there.
 Most of the local squatters came from Scotland so the town had a strong Presbyterian feel and had two churches.
 The Post Office opened on 1 July 1847 with the town names The Leigh which was renamed Shelford in 1854.
 By 1865 the town had a court house, post office, a mechanics institute and two hotels.

 In 1874 the Shelford Bridge was constructed using iron imported from Liverpool.